This course is a six day programme hosted at outstanding schools and is a National College initiative.

 Meet the facilitators:

 Karen Paul is currently Associate Assistant Headteacher at Sandringham School responsible for staff development.
-She is an accredited National College outstanding facilitator and leads CPD for the Alban Teaching School Alliance.
+She is an accredited National College outstanding facilitator and is the Strategic Lead for the Alban Teaching School Alliance.

 As an SLE she has a particular interest in professional learning and supporting middle leadership across all subjects.